-All five states with cheap motorcycle insurance prices had premiums that were at least 36 percent below the national average.
+All five states with cheap motorcycle insurance prices had premiums that were at least 36% below the national average.
 The Great Plains and Midwest areas were home to all of the states with the lowest insurance rates.

 Here are the top five states with the lowest monthly insurance premiums:

-Motorcycle insurance companies offer five different types of coverage, and prices differ based on the coverage you choose.
+Motorcycle insurance companies offer five types of coverage, and prices differ based on your range.
 Most motorcycle insurance carriers advise having comprehensive and collision coverage as minimum coverage.

-Coverage for motorcycle customizations, parts, and add-ons.
-Some insurance policies cover the repair and replacement of add-on accessories such as sidecars, trailers, and enhanced parts.
-Others cover the repair and replacement of riding gear (such as outerwear and helmets)
+- Coverage for motorcycle customizations, parts, and add-ons.
+Some insurance policies cover the repair and replacement of add-on accessories such as sidecars, trailers, and enhanced features.
+Others cover repairing and replacing riding gear (such as outerwear and helmets.).

-There are a number of factors that are taken into consideration when calculating your monthly insurance premiums.
-In the section below, we talk about these factors in greater detail, so you can have an idea of what you can expect to pay for motorcycle insurance.
+There are several factors that are taken into consideration when calculating your monthly insurance premiums.
+In the section below, we discuss these factors in greater detail, giving you an idea of what you can expect to pay for motorcycle insurance.

-Motorcycle insurance providers, much like insurance carriers, base your motorcycle insurance rate on factors such as your driving experience and age.
+Like insurance carriers, motorcycle insurance providers base your insurance rate on factors such as driving experience and age.

-They typically take into account the number of years you’ve been driving and riding a motorcycle.
+They typically consider the years you’ve been driving and riding a motorcycle.
 The more rider experience you have, the lower your motorcycle insurance premium.